-Every culture has their own monster and each one tells its own story about what haunts or scares us.
+Every culture has its own monster and each one tells its own story about what haunts or scares us.
 Mythological creatures are in essence the manifestations of our biggest fears.

 The stories our ancestors left behind about the heroes who conquered mythological creatures weren’t just stories, they were insights into how we wished to take some control over an ancient world that was often overwhelming or overpowering.